Why study Chemistry in Nijmegen?

 - You will have personal contact with your lecturers, who are very approachable.

-- You will study alongside students of Molecular Life Sciences and Science.
+- You will study alongside students of Molecular Life Sciences and Science, which makes it relatively easy to switch programmes during or after the first year.

 - There is close cooperation with companies: this opens up a host of internship possibilities during your Master’s and gives you a taste of the job market.